antingshen/BeaverDam/README.md

 Need to run on a custom port? `env PORT=1234 scripts/serve`

+For actual production deployment, we recommend using standard Django deployment procedures.
+Sample scripts using uWSGI & nginx are provided in `/deployment`.
+Remember to set `DEBUG=False` in `settings.py`.

 ### Making accounts

+Login is required to authenticate any changes.
+Turkers do not require accounts and are authenticated by BeaverDam via Mechanical Turk.

-To make a superuser account for testing, or for production, run inside venv `./manage.py createsuperuser` If you are using sample data, login with username `test` and password `password`
+To make a superuser account, run inside venv `./manage.py createsuperuser` If you are using sample data, login with username `test` and password `password`.

-### Adding videos and tasks
+Additional non-turker worker accounts can be created via `/admin`.

+### Videos

 To add videos via web UI, navigate to `/admin` and create Video objects.
 Alternatively, use `./manage.py shell`, and create `annotator.Video` objects and call `video.save()`.
 Helper methods exist to create large number of video objects at once, see `annotator/models.py`.

+Video objects can either be H.264 encoded video (See `scripts/convert-to-h264`), or a list of frames provided in the attribute `image_list`.
+By using single-frame videos, BeaverDam can be used for image annotation.

+Video annotations can be accessed via admin, `/annotation/video_id`, or through the Video objects' annotation attribute through the shell.

+### Tasks

-Tasks are created in the same way.
+Tasks are created in the same way as Videos.
+Only the `video` attribute needs to be filled out at creation time.
 They can be published to mturk by calling `task.publish()`.

 ### Simulating mturk view in debug